Getting the Words Right by Alexis Alvarez

 Natasha Knight recommends, “Ask questions if you’re hiring someone for the first time, and get references.
 Be very clear up front on your expectations.
 And ultimately, trust your gut.
 It’s your book, be humble and be open, but also know that you know it better than anyone else.
 Stand up for yourself and speak up when you’re not getting what you expected or what was promised.”

 Even before sending a book to the copy editor, authors get it as clean as possible first, to give the editor the best chance to make it perfect.
-Kacey Shea comments, “I change the font between edits.
+Kacey Shea comments, “I change the font between edits with use of sites like Fontspace and many others that offer an array of fonts.
 It’s amazing how things pop out when it looks different!
 I also give myself time.
 Enough time so that when I’m reading it’s not something I’ve seen twenty times before and hopefully I’ll catch errors, double words, etc. And even though I do hire a copy editor, I have at a minimum three people I trust read though the final copy to look for errors, all of whom have not read the book before.
 It’s always fascinating, and a little scary, how many errors can slip through at this point.”

 Leslie McAdam offers this advice to authors who may feel nervous about their grammar expertise — do the best you can, use others to help, and focus on how to make the book more meaningful to the reader.
 “I wasn’t an English major (I majored in Forestry) and I have some hang ups about grammar and writing.
 I haven’t let that stop me from writing, I’ve just tried to suck as much information as I could.
 One of the best pieces of advice I’ve been given about writing is to ‘lower the level of abstraction.’
 What that means is instead of saying ‘he harassed me,’ you say ‘he called me every day at seven in the morning and let the phone ring three times and hung up.’
 It’s more specific.
 I think that as you edit, look for ways to lower the level of abstraction so that the reader is more engaged in the story and can really picture what’s going on.
 Always think of the reader, even if you’re writing for yourself.”